mcaat/Praat-plugin_AudioTools/README.md

 ## Overview

-**Praat AudioTools** is a collection of more than one hundred scripts for **audio processing, analysis, and synthesis** in [Praat](http://www.praat.org).
+**Praat AudioTools** is a collection of more than **250 scripts** for **audio processing, analysis, and synthesis** in [Praat](http://www.praat.org).
 The plugin adds a unified **AudioTools** menu to Praat, offering a wide range of effects, filters, transformations, and creative analysis-driven tools for sound design and experimental composition.

-Developed for composers, sound designers, and researchers, the toolkit extends Praat’s phonetic analysis environment into a **complete offline sound laboratory** — enabling processes such as granular synthesis, adaptive filtering, spectral manipulation, fractal reverbs, and multichannel spatialisation.
+Developed for composers, sound designers, and researchers, the toolkit extends Praat's phonetic analysis environment into a **complete offline sound laboratory** — enabling processes such as granular synthesis, adaptive filtering, spectral manipulation, fractal reverbs, multichannel spatialisation, and machine learning-driven audio effects.

 ---